Ngopimas/basic-dataviz/README.md

 #### 🎁 Bonus

-I might add a more dynamic DB (SQL) and an API in the next future.
+I might add an API, a more dynamic DB (SQL) & tests, in the next future.